spittis/pittis_s_favthings/README.md

 ## Getting Started

-Users can begin by downloading a zip file of this project and opening it on http://localhost:3032/ in a browser of their choosing.
+Users can begin by downloading a zip file of this project, navigating to the root directory of the project, and issuing the command npm start.
+Once issuing the command npm start from the root directory of the nodejs project, users can open the project on http://localhost:3032/ in a browser of their choosing.

 ## Built With